2025 MIT STAMP Workshop

 No, the workshop is free and open to all.
 You just need to register and have an interest.
 The workshop provides short tutorials to introduce all of the core concepts needed to follow the rest of the workshop.

 Virtual workshop: About 8 hours of content total.
 The schedule will consist of about 10-15 industry presentations each 15-20 minutes long.
-The presentations are expected to be more formal with sensitive information scrubbed, such as potential mistakes or near misses that may be problematic to broadcast or discuss openly.
-No virtual interactive tutorials are planned, although there are some introductory video tutorials available.
+The presentations are expected to be more formal with sensitive information scrubbed, such as potential mistakes or near misses that may be problematic or people to broadcast or admit openly.
+No virtual tutorials are planned because the previous virtual tutorials were recorded

-The 2023 MIT STAMP Workshop was hybrid (simultaneously in-person and virtual), but it was hectic with virtual hiccups causing in-person delays and vice versa.
+Background: The 2023 MIT STAMP Workshop was hybrid (simultaneously in-person and virtual), but it was extremely hectic to manage with virtual hiccups causing in-person delays and vice versa.
 There are differences in the constraints and the design of a virtual vs. in-person workshop.
-The average attention spans differ between in-person and virtual events, which is important when determining the lengths of the times slots.
-Some presenters requested not to be recorded or live streamed since they wanted to discuss sensitive safety challenges openly during their talk while pictures and video are prohibited.
+The average attention spans differ between in-person and virtual events, which is important when determining the lengths of each time slot.
+In 2023 we made a compromise and used lengths that were in-between what the virtual and in-person audience wanted.
+In-person participants also tend to have no trouble engaging in up to 30-40 hours of content during the week, but we learned from previous years that it's not so practical to expect most people to engage virtually for 40 hours--whether it's during a single week or spread over several weeks.
+The in-person attendees generally requested longer, more extensive, and more in-depth content, while the virtual audience generally requested more concise and straight-to-the-point sessions that didn't require days or weeks of time commitment.
+A number of in-person presenters also requested not to be recorded or live streamed since they wanted to discuss sensitive safety challenges openly during their talk while pictures and video are prohibited.
 For some, significant content would have been scrubbed if they had to present to a virtual audience.
 These and other considerations led us to plan the 2024 workshop with separate in-person and virtual events.

-The in-person event will not be broadcast in order to enable free and open discussions about pressing safety and security challenges as well as the solutions that were used.
-It can be difficult for some presenters to get approval to share or discuss details if the content is being broadcast to thousands of unknown participants and recorded for the world in perpetuity, so the style of presentation will be different.
-The in-person event will include interactive sessions, more presentations, and more discussion time than the virtual event.
+The in-person workshop includes more sessions overall, more interactive content like tutorials, and longer-duration sessions.
+None of the in-person workshop will be broadcast in order to enable free and open discussions about potentially sensitive safety and security challenges as well as the solutions that were used.
+It can be difficult for some presenters to get approval to share or discuss details if the content is being broadcast to thousands of unknown participants and recorded for the world in perpetuity, so the style of presentation will be different than the virtual workshops.
+The in-person event also includes many more networking opportunities so that participants can meet more people with similar roles and challenges.

-We’ll use the Zoom Webinar platform.
+We'll use the Zoom Webinar platform, which is a special version of Zoom that enables large sizes.
 A few weeks before the virtual workshop begins, all registered participants will receive an email with instructions on how to attend virtually.

 We’re aware that some groups are unable to use Zoom due to a firewall or other reasons.
 Here are the options we're aware of: